robinsonb5/EightThirtyTwo/README.md

 ## Assembler
 The assembler is called "832a", and should be invoked like so:

 832a (options) file.asm (file2.asm ...)

 Valid options are:
 * -o outputfile  -  specify the output file name.
 Only valid if assembling a single file.
 If no output file is specified, "file.asm" will be assembled to "file.o".
 * -d - enable debug output.

 As well as the 832 opcodes listed above, the assembler recognises the following directives:
-* .liabs value - emit one or more 'li' instructions, however many are required to load value into tmp.
+* .liconst value - emit one or more 'li' instructions, however many are required to load value into tmp.
+* .liabs value - emit one or more 'li' instructions, loading the address of symbol into tmp.
 * .lipcrel symbol - emit one or more 'li' instructions, loading the PC-relative address of symbol into tmp.
-* .liconst symbol - emit one or more 'li' instructions, loading an externally defined fixed value into tmp.
-Typically a hardware address or stack pointer.
 * .incbin - include a binary file.
 * .ctor sectionname - define a constructor section.
 The sections are sorted in ascii order at link time.
 * .dtor sectionname - define a destructor section.
 The sections are reverse-sorted in ascii order at link time.